 Types of Exercise You Can Do

-Your doctor will tell you what exercise is best for you.
-Talk with your doctor before you start a new exercise program.
-Also talk with your doctor before you do a harder activity.
+Your provider will tell you what exercise is best for you.
+Talk with your provider before you start a new exercise program.
+Also ask if it is OK before you do a harder activity.

 Aerobic activity uses your heart and lungs for a long period of time.
 It also helps your heart use oxygen better and improves blood flow.
 You want to make your heart work a little harder every time, but not too hard.

 Start slowly.
 Choose an aerobic activity such as walking, swimming, light jogging, or biking.
-Do this at least 3 - 4 times a week.
+Do this at least 3 to 4 times a week.

 Always do 5 minutes of stretching or moving around to warm up your muscles and heart before exercising.
-Always allow time to cool down after you exercise.
+Allow time to cool down after you exercise.
 Do the same activity but at a slower pace.

 Take rest periods before you get too tired.
 If you feel tired or have any heart symptoms, stop.
 Wear comfortable clothing for the exercise you are doing.